odoe/learn-dojo/posts/data-aware-widgets.md

 published: false
 ---

 Dojo Resources allow you to build widgets that are "data aware".
-Unlike some robot rising self-awareness, this one is pretty harmless, but very cool.
+Unlike some robot uprising self-awareness, this one is pretty harmless, but very cool.
 Whereas Dojo Stores are meant to be the source of data at the application level, Dojo Resources allow you to narrow the focus to individual widgets.
-Since we are focusing on making thes widgets data aware, we can of course do that through a provided data middleware.
+Since we are focusing on making these widgets data aware, we can of course do this the Dojo way, through a middleware.
 What is really interesting about Resources, is that it's not only a state management tool, but also a data fetch tool, so all your data management needs are handled in a single tool.

 For this demo, we're going to look at creating a very simple Hacker News feed.

 ## Resource Templates

-Resources templates decribe the various actions of a resource.
-There are three actions that a resource can use.
+Resources templates describe the various actions of a resource.
+There are three actions that a resource can have.

 * `read`: How the resource will fetch data.
 This can be a web service API, or local storage, or some other in-memory data source.
 * `find`: Similar to the `read` action, but you would use it to find a specific item from the resource.